CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 This configuration ensures that Vercel redirects all requests to `index.html`, allowing React Router to handle the routing.

-#### 3. **For Other Hosting Environments**

-If you're using a different hosting environment, you'll need to configure it to serve `index.html` for all routes.
-This typically involves setting up URL rewrites or redirects.
-Consult your hosting provider's documentation for specific instructions.

 ### 🔧 Additional Tips